jodygarnett/geotools/docs/user/tutorial/quickstart/intellij.rst

 IntelliJ Quickstart
 ===================
 This guide will help you setup the IntelliJ IDE in order to work with GeoTools and follow along with the rest of the GeoTools tutorial.

 Pre-Requisites
 --------------
 This guide assumes the following:

-* You have the latest JDK installed (8 at the time this article was written) installed.
-If not the `Eclipse Quickstart <./eclipse.html>`_ provides instructions on how to do this.
+* You have the latest Java installed installed.
 * You have IntelliJ installed.
-This article targets IntelliJ CE 2016; however, previous versions at least as far back as 13 should work fine.
+This article targets IntelliJ CE 2019.1; however, previous versions at least as far back as 13 should work fine.
 Ultimate versions should also work fine.
 IntelliJ can be downloaded from JetBrains_ and generally works out of the box on common operating systems.

 Create a New Project
 --------------------